jacobtomlinson/website/_posts/2015-02-03-bullet-journaling-in-2015.md

 organised.

-The fact that I regularly have to rewrite items and migrate them to later pages is pretty good at making me to things I've been putting off or even removing things that aren't worth doing.
+The fact that I regularly have to rewrite items and migrate them to later pages is pretty good at making me do things I've been putting off, or even removing things that aren't worth doing.
 Much better than having a stagnating list in a reminders app!